BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

                         includ, must also add lapack lib.
   --lapack LAPACK       Directory of both lapack lib and include. '/include'
                         and '/lib' will be added to the end of this string.
-  --gsl_lib GSL_LIB     Directory of the gsl lib.
-If you add gsl lib, must
-                        also add gsl include.
-  --gsl_include GSL_INCLUDE
-                        Directory of the gsl include.
-If you add gsl include, must also add gsl lib.
-  --gsl GSL             Directory of both gsl lib and include. '/include' and
-                        '/lib' will be added to the end of this string.
   --ccbin CCBIN         path/to/compiler to link with nvcc when installing
                         with CUDA.
 ```